arke-industries/Protogen/README.md

 ========

 protogen is used to generate a serialization/deserialization interface for the Arke Industries Interchange Protocol (AIIP).
+It is made available under the terms of the [MIT license}(LICENSE).

 Overview
 --------